Symbols#

 Bases:

-_UnaryOpSymbolTakes the values of a symbol and rounds them to the nearest integer.
+_UnaryOpSymbolRounds the values of a symbol to the nearest integer.

 - class Roll[source]#